 The various options for landmine squats, and each of their unique benefits, speaks to the power of the landmine.
 They allow for new exercises like the side landmine reverse lunge, while also making staples like a traditional squat a safer and easier option with load.
 The landmine isn’t going anywhere, and I think in the future gyms and racks with better landmine setups will be commonplace.

-I’d go as far to say, you can get a badass body with only landmine exercises.
-And I think that might be a fun experiment.
+In fact, you can get a badass body with only landmine exercises.
+And that’s why I created our program, The Landmine Workout.